close

 Words: 1141|Pages: 3|6 min read

-Throughout the novel, food is used to symbolise the evil side of the nature of capitalism, and is the lynchpin allowing the “underworld” to continue thriving.
+Throughout the novel, food is used to symbolize the evil side of the nature of capitalism, and is the lynchpin allowing the “underworld” to continue thriving.
 Fundamentally, food is something that nurtures the body and mind, and plays a significant role in family life such as the wedding scene at the opening of the book.
-The food in Packingtown is dangerous and toxic, and the cans of rotten meat neatly symbolise the corrupted American Dream; they have a shiny, silver exterior but contain a product not fit for consumption by humans.
-It is also important to note here that the passing of the Pure Food and Drug Act in 1906 was motioned almost entirely due to the public reaction to the portrayal of meat processing in The Jungle.
+The food in Packingtown is dangerous and toxic, and the cans of rotten meat neatly symbolize the corrupted American Dream; they have a shiny, silver exterior but contain a product not fit for consumption by humans.
+It is also important to note here that the passing of the Pure Food and Drug Act in 1906 was motioned almost entirely due to the public reaction to the portrayal of meat processing in The Jungle (United States Congress, 1906).
 Citizens suddenly became aware that they were part of the “underworld” they may not have even known to exist, and pushed to reform those in power who have such obvious disregard for the fact that, because of their own greed and industrialism, their workforce was being forced to forage for food in unsanitary conditions.

 From the point of view of an immigrant worker, in this case Jurgis, the meat packers appeared to be akin to fate, a capital engineered to destroy all opposition and, in turn, the everyday lives of citizens.
-An example of this is when Jurgis first entertains notions of socialism by stating that all those who are capitalists are “equivalent to fate”.
-Whilst Jurgis naturally believes these people to be the hand of fate that has ultimate control over his life, he later realises that as the capitalists are immoral in their dealings with other people, there is no difference between their dishonesty and the dishonesty of the workforce.
-It is important to note here that there was a significant amount more people in the workforce than those in capitalist power, enabling the disregarding of the hegemony that had established itself in the place of the American Dream.
+An example of this is when Jurgis first entertains notions of socialism by stating that all those who are capitalists are “equivalent to fate” (Sinclair, 1906).
+Whilst Jurgis naturally believes these people to be the hand of fate that has ultimate control over his life, he later realizes that as the capitalists are immoral in their dealings with other people, there is no difference between their dishonesty and the dishonesty of the workforce.
+It is important to note here that there were significantly more people in the workforce than those in capitalist power, enabling the disregarding of the hegemony that had established itself in the place of the American Dream.
 The quotation that capitalists are “equivalent to fate” also shows Jurgis’ political diversity; he is as receptive to the onset of socialism as he initially was to the capitalism he was greeted with upon his arrival in America.
 In addition, when Jurgis truly embraces socialism, it is introduced to the reader as a more desirable alternative to capitalism; socialism is portrayed as the antidote to repair the corruption in the “underworld” caused by capitalism.

 Another significant point of interest is Sinclair’s choice of title for his novel; “The Jungle” suggests something more competitive than one may immediately expect, similar to the nature of America’s capitalist underworld itself.
 The powerful live off the impoverished, creating a harsh environment void of any moral grounding, akin to that of a “jungle” in the Darwinian sense.
-This notion extends into Social Darwinism, a school of thought that became popular in the mid-nineteenth century to justify a social system where capitalists abuse their control over those beneath them.
+This notion extends into Social Darwinism, a school of thought that became popular in the mid-nineteenth century to justify a social system where capitalists abuse their control over those beneath them (Hofstadter, 1944).
 As a concept in its own right, Social Darwinism rewarded those in power whilst oppressing those who were already caught in the trap of the capitalist “underworld”, never allowing them to escape and regain a good standing in society.
 Sinclair opposes this notion by portraying its devastating effects through a life story of honest people, whose family lives are destroyed by influences beyond their control; he delivers a strong underlying message that a capitalist society is the most corrupt that exists.

 Get a custom paper now from our expert writers.